 The Veterans Benefits Administration (VBA), Department of Veterans Affairs (VA), is announcing an opportunity for public comment on the proposed collection of certain information by the agency.
-Under the Paperwork Reduction Act (PRA) of 1995, Federal agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed extension of a currently approved collection and allow 60 days for public comment in response to this notice.
-This notice solicits comments for information needed to determine a claimant's entitlement to income based benefits and the amount payable.
+Under the Paperwork Reduction Act (PRA) of 1995, Federal agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed extension of currently approved collection, and allow 60 days for public comment in response to the notice.
+This Start Printed Page 38461notice solicits comments for information needed to determine to claimants training program attendance.

-Submit written comments on the collection of information through http://www.regulations.gov or to Nancy J. Kessinger, Veterans Benefits Administration (20M35), Department of Veterans Affairs, 810 Vermont Avenue, NW., Washington, DC 20420 or e-mail to email@example.com.
-Please refer to “OMB Control No. 2900-0545” in any correspondence.
-During the comment period, comments may be viewed online through the Federal Docket Management System (FDMS) at http://www.regulations.gov.Start Further Info
+Submit written comments on the collection of information through Federal Docket Management System (FDMS) at http://www.Regulations.gov; or to Nancy J. Kessinger, Veterans Benefits Administration (20M35), Department of Veterans Affairs, 810 Vermont Avenue, NW., Washington, DC 20420 or e-mail firstname.lastname@example.org.
+Please refer to “OMB Control No. 2900-0014” in any correspondence.
+During the comment period, comments may be viewed online through FDMS.Start Further Info

 FOR FURTHER INFORMATION CONTACT: